 Clearly, the evolutionary clocks are drastically in need of repair!

-There Is Scientific Evidence for a “Young” Earth
+The Scientific Evidence for a Relatively Young Earth

-Not only are the evolutionary claims regarding the age of the earth without adequate support, there are a number of genuine scientific evidences that point to a relatively “young” earth.
+Not only are the evolutionary claims regarding the age of the earth without adequate support, but there are also a number of genuine scientific pieces of evidence that point to a relatively young earth.

 Also, deep under the surface of the earth are huge reservoirs of oil and water.
 Many of these reservoirs are characterized by extremely high fluid pressures.
 These pressures are gradually diminishing (much like air seeping from the tire of an automobile).